-The general structure of the evolutions equations in the states $X_t$ and co-states $P_t$ remains largely unaltered under discrete-time observations (\ref{eq:obs}).
-In particular the open loop control (\ref{eq:openU}) and the Hamiltonian density (\ref{eq:Hamiltonian density}) remain as before.
+The general structure of the evolution equations in the states $X_t$ and co-states $P_t$ remains largely unchanged under discrete-time observations (\ref{eq:obs}).
+In particular, open loop control (\ref{eq:openU}) and the Hamiltonian density (\ref{eq:Hamiltonian density}) remain as before.
 The only change arises from the modified data driven term in the ensemble Kalman formulation (\ref{eq:mollied EnKF}), which results in

 The resulting McKean--Pontryagin evolution equations become